SchulerControl/documentation/u-boot/build_u-boot.md

 $ ./tools/mxsboot sd u-boot.sb u-boot.sd
 ```

 **Congratulations!
-You just build your first u-boot bootloader for SchulerControl devices!** The file 'u-boot.sd' is your new u-boot which we will include later into our root filesystem.
+You just build your first u-boot bootloader for SchulerControl devices!** The file 'scdevice/u-boot/u-boot.sd' is your new u-boot which we will include later into our root filesystem.

 ###Generate u-boot environment